hal7df/bardcast/README.md

 by default, but can be disabled by passing `--no-default-features` to `cargo` and manually specifying the drivers you want.

+The minimum supported Rust version for this project is **1.70.0**.
+This will be updated on an as-needed basis.

 # Setup
 Unlike most Discord bots, there is no quick link to add bardcast to your server -- because bardcast runs on your machine (rather than on a server), you